a16z/jolt/book/src/how/jolt.md

 ## Subtable Flags
 `TODO`
 - We then use memory checking to determine that each of the memories $E_i$ is well formed
 - At a given step of the CPU only a single instruction will be used, that means that only that instruction's subtables will be used.
 For the rest of the memories we insert a no_op with (a, v) = 0.
-But we still have to increment the timestamp associated with (a, v) = 0 to ensure that offline memory checking works.
 In order to make the GKR trees cheaper to comptue and sumcheck we'll add a single additional layer to the GKR tree.
 During this layer we'll "toggle" each of the GKR leaves to "1" in the case that it is an unused step of the CPU.
 This will make the binary tree of multiplication gates cheaper.
 We'll toggle based on a new flags polynomial called $subtable-flags_f$ which is the sum of all of the $instruction-flags_f$ used in the instruction collation above.
 - The function to compute each of the leaves becomes $leaf[i] = \text{subtable-flags}[i] \cdot \text{fingerprint}[i] + (1 - \text{subtable-flags}[i])$